-Q: Why does the MD of Foothills need a Dark Sky Initiative?
+Q: Why does Foothills County need a Dark Sky Initiative?

-A: Many residences, businesses, organizations, and institutions within the MD of Foothills do not realize that each night they are actually producing a form of pollution.
-The Dark Sky initiative is in place to aid residents, businesses, and organizations of the MD of Foothills in becoming more conscious of the night time environment and how it can be adversely affected.
+A: Many residences, businesses, organizations, and institutions within the County do not realize that each night they are actually producing a form of pollution.
+The Dark Sky initiative is in place to aid residents, businesses, and organizations of the County of Foothills in becoming more conscious of the night time environment and how it can be adversely affected.

 Q: How has the Dark Sky Initiative been implemented?

 A: The initiative has been implemented in two ways, through legislation, and education.
 Legislation controlling the types of light fixtures, bulbs, and wattages was brought forth to Council and passed in April of 2009.
 Educational resources such as this webpage have been provided in order that the public may learn more about the subject of light pollution abatement through a multimedia approach.
 The education initiative has been prepared as an alternative to enforcement of the polices behind the Dark Sky Initiative.

 A: The bylaw, having been adopted in accordance with relevant statutes in the Province of Alberta's Municipal Government Act, encompasses all lands within the Foothills County corporate boundaries.
 This means that the Dark Sky bylaw affects all residents, businesses, corporations, organizations and institutes in the region under the jurisdiction of Foothills County.

 Q: What is light pollution?